top of page

 analyzing risk, and quantifying the benefits that NBS provide.

-We also seek to understand exactly how and
+We also seek to understand exactly how and where to best utilize these solutions, to provide

-most effective and durable protection and benefits to coasts and people, around the globe.
+the most effective and durable protection and benefits to coasts and people, around the globe.
 This

-financing mechanisms, such as national accounting, resilience insurance,
+includes the development of financing mechanisms, such as national accounting, resilience insurance,

 insurance policies for natural habitats and NBS, other incentives for the restoration of natural

-and the integration of NBS into the risk industry.
+habitats, and the integration of NBS into the risk industry.
 We also work with teams of researchers,

 non-profits, government agencies and organizations, and private industry partners to help design, test, and